As an Amazon Associate I earn from qualifying purchases.

-If there is an “it” food right now, it’s smoothies.
+If there is an “it” food that bas been hanging around for many years, it’s smoothies.

-This is all well and good, except that the more people ask me (us) what it is that we eat to help us stay healthy, the more I realize people actually don’t really know where to start.
+This is all well and good, except that the longer we run a privately owned gym, the more we realized many folks don’t know where to start.

 Not just that, but many people get overwhelmed with the plethora of things to choose from that they end up throwing a whole bunch of things together that alone, taste great, but when blended, taste like crap.

-A kitchen scale, or even just a set of measuring spoons/cups, will make it easier to get the right combination of flavors to insure deliciousness!
+A kitchen scale, or even just a set of measuring spoons/cups, will make it easier to get the right combination of flavors to insure deliciousness in this egg white banana smoothie.

 My main ingredients are: